santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 created above.

-You will need to replace the values marked as `CHANGE`, either by editing the `appconfig.json` file in the solution, or by using `dotnet user-secrets` (see notes at the bottom of this document for more instruction).
+You will need to replace the values marked as `CHANGE`, either by editing the `appconfig.json` file in the solution, or by using `dotnet user-secrets` if you are planning share your work publicly.

 | Setting                                           | Change/Keep | Notes                                                                                                                                                                                                         |
 | ------------------------------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |